Theft Laws – California Penal Code 484 PC

 The theft offense committed will be classified as either theft by larceny, false pretense, trick or embezzlement based on the way in which the property was acquired.
 However, the four types of offenses are charged as theft crimes under California Penal Code section 488.
 Therefore, the prosecution only needs to prove that you committed at least one of these prohibited acts in order to convict you of theft.
 The property protected by this section includes real and personal property, money and services.
 Speak to an experienced theft attorney at Wallin & Klarich today for more information.

-Under California Penal Code section 484, any person who feloniously steals, takes, carries, leads or drives away the personal property of another is guilty of theft by larceny.
+Under California Penal Code 484 PC, any person who feloniously steals, takes, carries, leads or drives away the personal property of another is guilty of theft by larceny.
 In order to convict you of this theft offense, the prosecution must prove the following:

 - You took possession of property owned by someone else AND